Apply for planning permission

 You must pay the correct fee for your application.
 You can calculate fees or download a guide to fees for planning applications online at the planning portal.

 You may need to include other supporting documents with your application.
 You must include all relevant national and local requirements with your application.

 With the exception of the applicant contact details (telephone numbers and email addresses), all the information you provide on the application form and in any accompanying documents may be published on the website of the local authority dealing with your application.

-To avoid the publication of personal details, do not include them, or any other information which falls within the definition of personal data under the Data Protection Act 1998, in documents supporting your application.
+To avoid the publication of personal details, do not include them, or any other information which falls within the definition of personal data under data protection legislation in documents supporting your application.

 Before starting an online planning application, please read the local validation requirements below, for your area.
 Find out if Community Infrastructure Levy (CIL) charges apply for your development.
 Please note that the requirements are different for each council.
 You should read all the information relating to your area to ensure you have provided all of the required documents for your development.

 Your planning application will not be validated until all the necessary supporting information and the appropriate fee is received.

 You should also read the national requirements from the Planning portal on what to submit.

 Before submitting your application to Lewes District Council you must check the validation requirements for your development on the local validation list below.
 If you do not submit all of the documents required under the national and local validation lists your application will be invalid and will not be processed until all the information has been submitted.

 Further information on what the documents should include is detailed in the Appendices below.
 All plans must be drawn to a recognised scale, clearly stating the scale, paper size AND showing an accurate scale bar.